zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/003_connect_to_database.md

 })
 ```

-And run the application, it should output like this
+And then run the application, it should output like this

 ```
 ➜  Baby-Hospital git:(main) ✗ node backend/index.js